| International School of Paris

 organizes regular field trips benefiting from the environment of

+Paris.
 The school curriculum at International School of Paris follows

 models used by major international schools around the world.
 In